 Field Trips are $9.00 per child.

-Field Trip visits in the museum have been modified to meet CDC guidelines and consist of two components: 1 hour of exploration time in the museum exhibits, followed by a 30 to 45-minute educational program with a Children’s Museum Educator.
+Field Trip visits in the museum have been modified to meet CDC guidelines and consist of two components: exploration time in the museum exhibits and a 30 to 45-minute educational program with a Children’s Museum Educator.

-While there may be other field trip groups visiting at the same time (within space capacity limits), currently there will be no public admissions during your field trip .
+There may be other field trip groups visiting at the same time (within space capacity limits) and other museum guests will also be exploring the museum during your visit.

 A minimum of 10 children is required for a Field Trip Reservation.